 - The slide must have the dimensions 1920x1080.

 - Include the name of the event, date, time, and and a relevant image.

 - Please use one of the following designs* to create your sign in Powerpoint or Keynote.
 Please note that you will have to unzip the Keynote file(s) after download.
-Please email Eric Morrow with any questions or concerns.
+Please email Melissa Jennings with any questions or concerns.

 * If you alter the template or font colors please use the MIIS Color Scheme in your design.

 Off Campus Publicity

-Off-campus publicity must be approved by the Assistant Dean of Student Services or the Assistant Director of Student Life Activities.
+Off-campus publicity must be approved by the Assistant Dean of Student Services or the Director of Student Life.
 All publicity should clearly state that the event is student club-sponsored.
 If you plan to issue a press release for your event, you must follow the rules outlined in the Press Release Policy.